AbhijeetDone/fifa_19_players_analysis_with_SQL/README.md

 	avg_hgt;
 ```

 Q12.
-Create column to categorise playes based on their overall score
+Create column to categorise playes based on their overall score.
 --
 --players having overall score greater than equal to 90 will be 'Excellent'